microsoft/vscode-docs/docs/remote/devcontainerjson-reference.md

 ---
 # devcontainer.json reference

 A `devcontainer.json` file in your project tells Visual Studio Code how to access (or create) a **development container** with a well-defined tool and runtime stack.
 This container can be used to run an application or to sandbox tools, libraries, or runtimes needed for working with a codebase.
-It can be used with the [VS Code Remote - Containers extension](vscode-remote/download/containers) or [GitHub Codespaces](https://github.com/features/codespaces).
+It can be used with the [Remote - Containers](https://aka.ms/vscode-remote/download/containers) extension or [GitHub Codespaces](https://github.com/features/codespaces).

 See [Set up a folder to run in a container](/docs/remote/create-dev-container.md#set-up-a-folder-to-run-in-a-container) for more information on configuring a dev container or the [vscode-dev-containers repository](https://github.com/microsoft/vscode-dev-containers/tree/master/containers) for a wide variety of base configurations.

 ## devcontainer.json properties

-Some devcontainer.json properties apply to specific scenarios while others apply generally.
+While some devcontainer.json properties apply generally, others are only used in specific scenarios.
 The following table will outline the properties that apply in each situation.

 | Property | Type | Description |
 |----------|------|-------------|